mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/01-Setting-Up-the-Table.md

       end
     end

-Populating the table row by row can quickly become cumbersome.
+Given a large enough dataset, populating the table row by row would no longer be practical.
 It would be preferable to have the option to initialize the table with data.
-To accomplish this, we would need to pass a two-dimensional array to the initializer method of the Table class.
+To accomplish this, we can pass a two-dimensional array to the initializer method of the Table class.

 We need some sample data to work with while testing.
 In order to have it available to all of our tests, we'll stick it in a setup block: